The secret to perfect pan-seared scallops is cooking them quickly in a blazing hot cast iron pan and basting them with butter.

 - Add butter and let it melt all around scallops.
 Using a large spoon baste the scallops with the melted butter.

-- Cook for about 60 to 90 seconds, or until the side centers of the scallops are opaque.
+- Cook for about 2 minutes on each side, or until the side centers of the scallops are opaque.
 The exact time will depend on the size of your scallops.

 - Remove from pan and plate the scallops.